 By all accounts, one of the key things that the Bond filmmakers are understandably eager to avoid in making new movies is comparison to the Austin Powers series, which have the classic Bond movies squarely in their sights.
 This was considered particularly important in reimagining Blofeld, a character that Mike Myers directly sends up with his Donald Pleasence-inspired make-up and performance as Dr Evil.

 However, the film inexplicably disguises that he’s Blofeld, a character who means nothing to anyone in the series’ new incarnation, until well into the second act.
-That “author of all your pain” line made it into the trailers, but his character’s identity was deliberately kept vague when the title should have made it obvious that Bond’s arch-nemesis would be back.
+His “author of all your pain” line made it into the trailers, but his character’s identity was deliberately kept vague when the title should have made it obvious that Bond’s arch-nemesis would be back.

 It’s in this approach to both marketing and storytelling that we see how ill-fitting the Bond franchise is for the style that cinematic universes are using, treating the return of a character whose reversion to Eon was much publicised two years earlier as the biggest secret the movie has to offer.

 In the pre-release publicity, Waltz’s character was billed by his birth name, Franz Oberhauser.
 The film prints the legend as well as the truth, by having Oberhauser be Blofeld and a figure from Bond’s family history who wants revenge, doubling down on writing backwards into previous films and backstory instead of forward.
-Most of all, in doing so, it resembles nothing so much as the third act of Austin Powers In Goldmember, which sees Austin discover that Dr Evil is his long-lost half-brother.

 Goldmember is hardly the high point of that trilogy either, but its ending is somehow a more dramatic twist than Spectre’s because (aside from the family resemblance) we’ve actually seen Austin and Dr Evil interact before.
 By playing Blofeld close to its chest, Spectre uses a character we’ve never seen or heard of until this film at once as an iconic villain, a secret brother, and the key to giving James Bond an origin story not three films after we got James Bond’s origin story.